AIDASoft/podio/doc/datamodel_syntax.md

 ## Definition of links
-Podio offers a templated `Link` class ([see here for more details](links.md)) that allows to link two arbitrary datatypes without having to introduce a `OneToOneRelation` or `OneToManyRelation` inside the corresponding datatypes.
+Podio offers a templated `Link` class ([see here for more details](links.md)) that allows one to link two arbitrary datatypes without having to introduce a `OneToOneRelation` or `OneToManyRelation` inside the corresponding datatypes.
 In order to keep the full definition of a datamodel in the YAML file it is possible to declare `links` in the YAML file: